Turkish PM says Israeli 'provocations' radicalising Muslim world

 "(We want a) no-fly zone ... so that Aleppo will be protected at least against the air bombardment and there will be no new refugees coming to Turkey," he said, warning of a potential new influx of millions if the city was not defended.

-He said Turkey may extend a series of existing militarized zones along its border with Syria to try to stop the passage of foreign fighters without closing the frontier to refugees.
+He said Turkey may extend a series of existing militarised zones along its border with Syria to try to stop the passage of foreign fighters without closing the frontier to refugees.

 "On the border, up to now, there are refugee camps, there are certain places where there is much more strict control ...
 These military zones might be enlarged," he said, adding Turkey had so far been reluctant to do so, so as not to deter refugees.